Air Fryer vs Food Dehydrator: How Different Are They?

 Keeping your air fryer or food dehydrator clean is key to making sure they last and continue to work well.
 Most air fryers come with dishwasher safe parts, like the air fryer basket, which makes cleanup after cooking a breeze.
 It’s important to clean your air fryer regularly, especially after preparing foods that can leave behind grease, such as beef jerky or chicken wings, to prevent buildup and keep your appliance running smoothly.

-Food dehydrators also require routine cleaning, particularly the dehydrator trays where food sits during the drying process.
+Food dehydrators also need regular cleaning and occasional heating element maintenance, particularly the dehydrator trays where food sits during the drying process.
 Some trays can be placed in the dishwasher, while others may need to be washed by hand with a soft brush or cloth to remove any stuck-on food.
 Wiping down the exterior and making sure all parts are dry before storing helps prevent mold and bacteria from developing.

 Both appliances benefit from regular maintenance, so always check your user manual for specific cleaning instructions.
 By taking a few minutes to clean your air fryer or food dehydrator after each use, you’ll help extend the life of your appliance and ensure your homemade snacks and meals are always fresh and delicious.